ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 ---

 Phew, that was a bit of a read, right?
-We're happy that you made it until here!
+We're happy that you made it all the way 'til the end!
 Once again, we're sorry for the long wait with this month's double-issue.
-We will work on our schedule to make sure future issues of the Mappers' Report get released in time.
+We will work on our schedule to make sure future issues of the Mappers' Report get released on time.

 And please, don't forget, should you have anything interesting and mapping or modding related for us to mention, make sure to contact [Feerum](https://osu.ppy.sh/users/4815717) or [Noffy](https://osu.ppy.sh/users/1541323) with all the details.